Grossmont High School Advanced Placement and College Preparatory US History

 Click your Period's Button to complete this Actively Learn Assignment.

 "When Thomas Jefferson dispatched Lewis and Clark to find a water route across North America and explore the uncharted West, he expected they'd encounter woolly mammoths, erupting volcanoes, and a mountain of pure salt.
 What they found was no less surprising.
-Click below to begin the journey: journal entries, historical photos, drawings, and more."
-Thank you to the Missouri Historical Society for this great website.
-Shame on National Geographic for taking theirs down.
-Click below to begin the journey!
-Journal questions are included with the document below.
+Click on the buttons below to learn more!

 The War of 1812 in the Chesapeake